Convergence of fixed-point continuation algorithms for matrix rank minimization: Numerical Experiments

-We show three frames of video in Figure \ref{fig:video}.
-The three images in the first column correspond to the frames in the original video.
-The images in the second column correspond to the frames in the rank-$5$ approximation matrix of the video.
-The images in the third column correspond to the frames in the matrix recovered by FPCA.
+In Figure \ref{fig:video}, the three images in the first column correspond to three particular frames in the original video.
+The images in the second column correspond to these frames in the rank-$5$ approximation matrix of the video.
+The images in the third column correspond to these frames in the matrix recovered by FPCA.
 The other five solvers recovered images that were very similar visually to FPCA so we do not show them here.
-From Figure \ref{fig:video} we see that FPCA recovers the video very well by taking only 40\% of the measurements.
+From Figure \ref{fig:video} we see that FPCA recovers the video very well by taking only 40\% as many measurements as there are pixels in the video.